Extensions and DataExtensions

 .
 You can still apply extensions to descendants of these classes.

-namespace App\Extensions;
+namespace App\Extension;

 use SilverStripe\ORM\DataExtension;